srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 ```

 Now we have a list with all devices in the `$devices` variable we can calculate the n -1 build version.
-To find the second highest value in the list, we select the $devices.osVersion property.
-This selects all the osVersion values in the list.
+To find the second-highest value in the list, we select the `$devices.osVersion` property.
+This selects all the `osVersion` values in the list.
 The command below sorts all the os version with the highest above.
 Then it selects all unique values.
 That results in a smaller list representing unique OS versions.
-At last it selects the second value in the whole list.
+At last, it selects the second value in the whole list.

 The reason why sorting in descending way it is make sure the highest value is always on top of the list.
 You don't know how long a list is at the end.
 The only thing you know there is a list.
 Example: if you have a list with 10 OS version and want to select row `[9]` but if the list is 1000 then select `[999]`.
 If you sort descending than you always can select `[1]`.